AndrewJBateman/react-app-cryptocurrency/README.md

 ## Status & To-Do List

-* Status: working app that gets api data. `The aarning '_Each child in a list should have a unique "key" prop_' needs to be corrected.
+* Status: working app that gets API data. `The warning '_Each child in a list should have a unique "key" prop_' needs to be corrected.

 ## Inspiration